cisco/mindmeld/source/userguide/dm.rst

 Dialogue Middleware
 -------------------

-Workbench provides a useful mechanism for changing the behavior of many or all dialogue states via middleware.
+MindMeld provides a useful mechanism for changing the behavior of many or all dialogue states via middleware.
 Dialogue middleware are like dialogue state handlers that get called for every request before the matched dialogue state handler.
 In addition to the ``request`` and ``responder`` arguments dialogue state handlers receive, dialogue middleware functions take a third argument: ``handler``.
 The ``handler`` argument is a function containing either the next middleware or the dialogue state handler for the current request.

 .. note::